• 10% OFF* - USE CODE: NEW10

 • Have your baby by your side as much as you can and have skin-to-skin contact with the baby

 • Breastfeed the baby often or stimulate the breast with breast pumps.
-You may be unable to move around to get a breast pump but you can shop medela breast pump online and have it delivered to you.
+You may be unable to move around to get a breast pump but you can buy it online and get it delivered to you.

 • Discuss with the health care providers as much as you can about the measures that can help with breastfeeding your child.